SCEEM/yahtzee-plus/README.md

 ## Running the application

-Navigate to the `serving-web-content` folder.
+Navigate to the `serving-web-content` folder

 Run `mvn spring-boot:run`

 In your browser, navigate to `http://localhost:8080/`